What Is Screen Printing on Wine Bottles?

 Screen printing creates a seamless, tactile finish that elevates perception.
 The bottle becomes part of the brand story.

-Eliminates paper waste, adhesives, and the carbon footprint of label printing and application.
+Eliminates paper waste, adhesives, and the carbon footprint of label printing and application making glass bottle screen printing a more sustainable packaging solution.

 With direct-to-glass printing, wineries can skip label application and streamline their bottling workflow.

-From full-wrap artwork to textured inks, the creative potential is unmatched.
+From full-wrap artwork to textured inks, the creative potential is unmatched when using screen printing on glass bottles.

 Michael Bergin, president and owner of Bergin Screen Printing & Etching, said it best in a recent interview: